 Can texting really alter brain chemistry?

-And your brain is constantly rewiring its synapses based on what we see, hear, and imagine.
-The more often you think a thought, the easier it is to think it, the more likely you are to think it, and so on.
+Your brain is constantly rewiring its synapses based on what we see, hear, and imagine.
+The more often you think a thought, the easier it is to think, the more likely you are to think it, and so on.
 For better or worse, this is how habits are born.